 Apps for parents to monitor social media face the challenge of balancing safety with privacy.
 The best parental monitoring app uses AI to flag concerning content without parents reading every message.
 Look for keyword alerts, sentiment analysis identifying depression or anxiety, and image scanning for inappropriate photos.

 Not every family faces the same digital challenges, and parental control apps work best when matched to your specific situation.
-I’ve learned that what works for one child doesn’t always work for another – especially as they hit different ages.
-Whether you're protecting a young child's first device, managing multiple kids across age ranges, or dealing with specific concerns like cyberbullying or excessive gaming, the right service should align with your parenting style and values.
+I have learned that what works for one child does not always work for another, especially as they hit different ages.
+Whether you are protecting a young child's first device, managing multiple kids across age ranges, or dealing with specific concerns like cyberbullying or excessive gaming, the right service should align with your parenting style and values.

 For primary school-age kids, prioritise apps for kids phones emphasising content filtering and time limits over invasive monitoring.
 Kidslox offers simple cross-platform screen time management, whilst Norton Family provides excellent free web filtering for budget-conscious families.